 It is the owner's / builder's responsibility to demonstrate that the works comply with the Building Regulations.
 It should also be noted that the regularisation charge is not refundable if the work does not meet the required standards or the applicant changes their mind.

-Once our surveyors have made the site visit, a letter will be sent out to you or your agent detailing what upgrading or further exposure will be required to ensure the works comply with the regulations.
+Once our surveyors have made the site visit, a letter will be sent out to you advising you of the fee to be paid for carrying out the regularisation and detailing what upgrading or further exposure will be required to ensure the works comply with the regulations.

 In most cases a follow-up visit will be required once remedial works have been carried out on site.